zhumaniyaz17/finalexam/syspro/question_3zRvJ.md

-How called the state of process which currently  still loaded in memory, but not running?
+A process that has terminated but the still shows up in the system list of processes.

+* daemon
-+ Zombie
++ zombie
-* Sleeping
+* chmod
-* Freezing
+* thread
-* Stopped
+* dead man running